 Eleanor screwed up her nose.
 ‘How would that help?’

 Eleanor was conscious of the fact that she was trying his patience.

-He smiled and continued, ‘If I organised a small force to approach the southern gate and I then from inside prevented the lowering of the portcullis, the guards would withdraw up the circular staircase to the courtyard outside your entrance.
+He smiled and continued, ‘If I organised a small force to approach the southern gate and from inside, I then prevented the lowering of the portcullis, the guards would withdraw up the circular staircase to the courtyard outside your entrance.
 They would then search for Ximene and yourself.
 If they could not find you they would assume you were both in the upper chateau and go there to look for you.
 If Ximene was already hiding in the stables behind the southern gate, she would be left behind as the guards retreated.
 She would be free.’

 ‘But wouldn’t the guards from the upper chateau rush down to the southern gate immediately to repulse the attackers?’

 ‘No, they would take a period to assess the situation, before attempting to retake the gate.
-By then we could be far away down the secret cathar trails.’
+By then we could be far away down the secret Cathar trails.’

 ‘And you know these trails?’